AliSoftware/OpeningHours/README.md

 Currently the shops are only saved to UserDefaults when the app goes in background.
 This means that if the app crashes after a change, we don't save the modifications between the last switch to forground and the crash.

 We could imagine saving (by sending a `NSNotification` to the `ShopListViewController`?) every time we do a modification of a shop (changing its name/details/icon, changing its TimeTable to add TimeRanges, …)

+### WatchApp

+Add a companion WatchApp to display the list of all shops and an icon if they're open or not.